NathanZorndorf/ebay-price-predictor/README.md

 In this report, I'll discuss the decisions I made and show revelant code blocks and visualizations that describe my modeling process.

 # 1. Web Scraping, Data Cleaning, Data Piping
 Using the Ebay API and a related Python wrapper [https://github.com/timotheus/ebaysdk-python], I collected data for 100,000 completed listings in the "Digital Camera" category for the past 3 months, and stored the data in a table within a postgres database.
+I ended up using  20,000 "Auction" type listings within the original dataset.
 ![Sample of rows for a listing in Postgres database](.capstone-technical-report/images/completed_items_v2.png)

 The data included features like